|The best restaurants in Hong Kong are sometimes inside closet-like spaces...|

 Teakha - scones, Asian teas, and the cutest terrace.

 Sift - dessert bar, cake shop and probably Hong Kong's best cupcakes.
 Sit-down in Graham St original, cafe in Princes Building (both Central), and takeaway in Wan Chai.

 Zoe in Causeway Bay - very light, subtly-flavoured, French-ish style cakes.Mandarin Cake shop (not Landmark Mandarin) - you can also sit in now.
 Gobstopping sugar art on show; great cakes, pastries and bread; rose petal jam makes a great souvenir.

 Open Kitchen (ex-Simply Life) at ifc - BAD coffee, but a great place to sit for brunch/lunch, with passable salad boxes, sandwiches and danishes - pretty much the same view as Isola and Four Seasons lobby, but at 1/2 the price!

 Xi Yan Sweets - modern Chinese-ish desserts

-Knockbox - moved to Mong Kok, helmed by barista champs, "serious" new wave coffee.
+Knockbox - in Mong Kok, helmed by barista champs, "serious" new wave coffee.

 Barista Jam - Sheung Wan